 1964: The Beatles’ fourth album, Beatles For Sale, started seven weeks at the top of the UK album chart.
 The group’s fourth album in just twenty-one months, it spent a total of eleven non-consecutive weeks at #1 and stayed in the British top 20 for forty-six weeks.

-1964: The Supremes reached #1 on the Billboard Hot 100 chart with the third of five successive chart-topping hits, “Come See About Me,” the sixth and final single from their sixth studio album, Where Did Our Love Go.
+1964: The Supremes reached #1 on the Billboard Hot 100 chart with the third of five successive chart-topping hits, “Come See About Me.”
+It was the sixth and final single from their sixth studio album, Where Did Our Love Go.

 1969: The Beatles’ seventh and final Christmas record was released to members of their fan club.
 The group had effectively split by that point, so each member’s contribution was recorded separately.
 For the only time, both the North American and UK album sleeve jackets were identical.